HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Introduction

-In this paper, we introduce HyQuRP, a hybrid quantum-classical neural network with rotational and permutational equivariance for 3D point clouds.
+In this paper, we first examine the challenges of equivariant QML under both rotations and permutations.
+We then develop a general framework for constructing and analyzing gates that are equivariant under both symmetries.
+This framework overcomes the previous bottleneck by replacing qubit-wise permutations with block-wise permutations.
+Based on this, we introduce HyQuRP, a hybrid quantum-classical neural network with rotational and permutational equivariance.
 HyQuRP consists of four quantum stages and a classical head, each carefully designed to preserve both the rotation and permutation of input data.
-Across several standard 3D point cloud benchmarks under a strictly controlled sparse-point regime (subsampling a few points per object), HyQuRP outperforms classical and quantum state-of-the-art (SOTA) models that are tuned to have similar parameter counts.
+As a concrete testbed, we evaluate HyQuRP on standard 3D point cloud benchmarks in a sparse-point regime to assess its data efficiency.
+Across two benchmarks, HyQuRP outperforms classical and quantum state-of-the-art (SOTA) models that are tuned to have similar parameter counts.